openshift/enhancements/olm/operator-registry.md

 In this way, the primary way that a developer or CI pipeline will interact with these indexes will be to try to "add" a newly built bundle to an index, with the output being a net new index.
 That index can be stored, passed around, and applied to clusters as needed.

 ### Risks and Mitigations

 Concern:

+The current CI story around building index images has the expectation that operator-registry will be able to pull images to get manifest content.
+It appears as though certain build systems (ex. brew) may not have access to external registries.
+In that case, the operator-registry command will most likely not be able to fetch images directly.

+Mitigation:

+We may need to be able to give that CI tooling an option to build the database file itself and commit it to source control.
+Then when updating the index we would need a way to add manifest files directly to that existing database (through some other version of the `add` command).
+This is not a recommended method of interacting with the database (given that it will solidify the sqlite db as an API which comes with an entire other set of challenges) but it is a possible workaround for ci system limitations that we may need to explore.

+Concern: